Close

 In an increasing technology driven, knowledge intensive and globalized world, it is important students prepare for success.
 The Halton District School Board's vision is every student will explore and enhance their potential, passions and strengths to thrive as contributing global citizens.

-Learn About Digital Citizenship
+Learn About Digital Literacy

 • Digital Learning Tools